yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Website.md

 ### **What Are Prons And Cons Of Rest API?**

-> - Strength: Simple and uniform Interface, cachable
+> - Pros: Simple and uniform Interface, cachable
-> - Weakness: Need to create multiple requests to get complex data
+> - Cons: Need to create multiple requests to get complex data

 <br/>